-Students are encouraged to call for an appointment or to stop by the office to meet with one of the career counselors.
-When students visit the office, they will find a state of the art computer lab, Career library research room and conference area.
+Students are encouraged to call for 30 minute appointments or to stop by the office during drop in hours to meet with one of the career coaches.

+When students visit the office, they will find a state of the art computer lab, Career Library Research room and conference area.
 The staff provides instruction in developing and formatting resumes and cover letters, and in using the internet for job, internship, and volunteer searches, as well as researching careers, graduate schools, and company/labor market information.

 The following are some of the available resources: